ingrid-fortunata/weekendtest/README.md

 # Getting Started

-This project is for Weekend Test to create a landing page.
+This project is for Weekend Test to create a responsive landing page.

 ## Available Scripts